You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 3.7: PROSPERO registration number

-When you finished your protocol, register it in PROSPERO and record the registration number.
+When you finish your protocol, register it in PROSPERO and record the registration number.
 You could report this registration number in any publication or report of your systematic review and keep the PROSPERO record updated.